ICT-Mahidol/Gemini-2023/EsanLamSing.md

 22. All Gemini subsystem packages shall include modules for testing and diagnosis of the subsystem.
 23. Gemini subsystems should be self-contained and autonomous as much as possible.
 24. No subsystem shall make any assumption about its surrounding environment beyond that provided in the interface specification.
+25. The observing program should be a visually-oriented environment providing a simple, easy-to-use interface to the astronomer.

 # Chapter 3
 ## Functional